Gut Health

 Beneficial and pathogenic bacteria coexist in a delicate balance, competing for space in the gut microbiome.
 When one type of bacteria flourishes, it crowds out the other type.

-If it’s the beneficial bacteria that are dominating the gut microbiome, then that’s a good thing.
-Your child will be healthy and happy, free of the digestive and other health issues associated with an imbalanced gut.
+If it’s the beneficial bacteria that are dominating the gut microbiome, then that’s a good thing for their gut and overall wellness.

 Probiotic Backup to the Rescue